-The PhD program, with its coursework, exams, guided dissertation research, and training in teaching aims to place graduates in post-secondary research and teaching positions, though graduates sometimes opt for careers in academic administration, advanced research beyond the academy, or other areas.
-In addition to their specialized research, interested PhDstudents may choose to earn a certificate in Comparative Literature, a certificate in American Studies, a certificate in Gender and Sexuality Studies, or a Digital Humanities certificate.
+The PhD program, with its coursework, exams, guided dissertation research, and training in teaching, places graduates in college and university research and teaching positions, in secondary education, and in academic administration, as well as in positions in publishing, consulting, the public sector, private foundations, and journalism—everywhere that research skills, rigorous analysis, and good writing are valued.
+In addition to their specialized research, interested PhDstudents may choose to earn a certificate in Comparative Literature, a certificate in American Studies, a certificate in Gender and Sexuality Studies, a Certificate in Africana Studies, or a Digital Humanities certificate.
 Financial support, including health insurance and tuition remission, is awarded to all PhD students from the first through the fifth year of study, with students regularly receiving support in the sixth and seventh years of study.
 As part of their package, PhD students teach one course per semester in years two through four of the program.
 The fifth year of study is a fully funded year dedicated entirely to writing the dissertation without teaching obligations.
 The Graduate School of Arts and Sciences awards Dissertation Completion Fellowships to select graduate students in the sixth year.
 These fellowships provide stipend and tuition support and require only half-time teaching, freeing up a significant amount of time for dissertation writing.
 Students in the English Department have been very successful in winning these fellowships.
 Beyond this, students may receive tuition remission, fees, and a salary in consideration for teaching in the sixth and seventh years.
 Government loans and work-study funding are also available.
 Students typically complete the doctoral degree in six to seven years.
 The English Department makes every effort to place its students and has a good record of doing so.
 Recent recipients of the PhD have found teaching positions at such institutions as Williams College, Illinois, Ohio Wesleyan, Harvard, Virginia Commonwealth University, Bowdoin, Clemson, Iowa, McGill, Nevada, MIT, Dartmouth, Bowling Green, New Mexico State, Penn, North Carolina, Rutgers, Fordham, Tufts, Arizona, Wake Forest, and Berkeley.